alljoyn/extras-webdocs/docs/learn/glossary.md

 Application that lets end users program actions to take when an event is sent.

-ALSO LISTED AS EVENT PICKER as follows:

-An application that fill perform the following functions:

-* Search for all devices on the network that emit Events and display the human readable event descriptors in the UI.
-* Search for all devices on the network that support Actions and display the human readable action descriptors in the UI.
-* Allow the user to map discovered Events to discovered Actions and create rules that can be automatically applied to future Events.
-The rules can be persisted in the application or on the network.

 ### GUID

 Globally Unique Identifier.
 A 128 bit identifier generated